 I am a hopeless romantic fuelled by coffee, cupcakes and joy.
-I am a wife to my high school sweetheart and mom to three pretty amazing kids.
+I am livin' my best life with my high school sweetheart and our three pretty amazing kids.

 Education for Brides